YWolfeee/DomainBed/README.md

 The final result will be saved in `logs/ERM_VLCS_test_env1/ERM_exp1`

 # Model Selection

-To reproduce our experiment, one can run
+To reproduce our experiment, one can run the following code to generate different models for model selection
 ```
 python my_launcher.py --command_launcher my_multi_gpu launch
 ```

-to generate different models for model selection.
-After model generation, one should use the following codes
+After model generation, one should use the following codes to collect feature and metric from different models.
+The result will be record in `renamed/*.csv`
 ```
 cd logs
 python collect_feature.py
 ```
-to collect feature and metric from different models.
-The result will be record in `renamed/*.csv`

 to use our model selection criterion, one can run
 ```